Spatiam/Spatiam_ION_DMI/README.md

 View our demo at https://youtu.be/LVo4pMIpKQQ

 ### Features
-#### The DMI currently supports the following API calls with the DTN Manager:
 - Spatiam DTN Manager Login
 - Network Access through UUID
 - Node Creation (Including Gateway Nodes)